ethereum/ethereum-org-website/src/content/decentralized-identity.md

 summaryPoint3: Decentralized ID projects built on Ethereum can revolutionize identity management.
 ---

-# What are identity, identifiers and attestations? {#what-are-identity-identifiers-attestations}

 ## What is identity {#what-is-identity}

-Identity means an individual's sense of self, defined by a set of unique characteristics.
-Identity refers to the fact of being an _individual_, i.e., a distinct human entity.
+Identity means an individual's sense of self, defined by unique characteristics.
+Identity refers to being an _individual_, i.e., a distinct human entity.
 Identity could also refer to other non-human entities, such as an organization or authority.

 ## What are identifiers? {#what-are-identifiers}

-An identifier is a piece of information that can be used to distinguish a person's identity.
-Common identifiers include the following:
+An identifier is a piece of information that helps build a person's identity.
+Common identifiers include:

 - Name
 - Social security number/tax ID number
 - Mobile number